Adrian Veștea

-Adrian Ioan Veștea (born 14 December 1973) is a Romanian politician from the National Liberal Party (PNL) who has been serving as Minister of Development in the Ciolacu Cabinet since 15 June 2023 onwards.
-He formerly served as Mayor of Râșnov.
+Adrian Ioan Veștea (Note: /ro/) (born 14 December 1973) is a Romanian politician, formerly of the National Liberal Party, who served as Minister of Development in the Ciolacu Cabinet from 15 June 2024 to 20 November 2025 and has since been serving as president of the Brașov county council.
+He also previously served as Mayor of Râșnov.
+Veștea was nominated as Prime Minister by President Nicușor Dan on 14 June 2026, but failed to secure a majority in parliament.